mejuri-inc/flowcommerce_spree/SPREE_FLOW.md

 ## Instalation

-In ```./config/application.rb``` this is the only peace of code that is needed to init complete flow app.
+Add the following lines to `./config/application.rb` :

 ```
   config.to_prepare do